 Our Guest: Dorian Hansen, Chief Marketing Officer, Head of Operations & Digital Transformation

-Tags: mobile banking, bank marketing, online banking, corporate culture, technology, customer service, customer experience, innovation, banking customer experience, strategic bank marketing, Bank Marketing Today by Vya, podcast
+Tags: mobile banking, online banking, corporate culture, technology, customer service, customer experience, innovation, financial services marketing, banking customer experience, strategic bank marketing, Bank Marketing Today by Vya, podcast

 In a Harvard Business Review article, a team of experts from Bain & Company presents an analysis of B2B client data that offers insights into what matters most to B2B buyers of business products and services.
 A framework emerged from their research – a pyramid which organizes 40 fundamental “elements of value” within five categories.
 At the bottom of the pyramid is table stakes, followed by functional value, ease of doing business, individual value and inspirational value.

 Apr 02, 2015